- S.J.D., Harvard Law School

 Sungjoon Cho joined the Chicago-Kent faculty in 2003.
 His scholarly research and teaching interests include international law, international economic law, international relations, and comparative law.
 In his pre-academic career, Professor Cho represented the government of the Republic of Korea in negotiations under the World Trade Organization (WTO) and the Organization for Economic Cooperation and Development (OECD).

-He has published numerous books, articles and op-ed pieces related to international economic law.
+He has published numerous books and articles with leading publishers and law journals.
+Professor Cho's works have been selected for the Stanford/Yale Junior Faculty Forum twice (2007 and 2008).
 His writings also appear frequently in the international news media, including the Wall Street Journal and the Financial Times.
-Professor Cho's works have been selected for the Stanford/Yale Junior Faculty Forum twice (2007 and 2008).
 He received his LL.B. and M.P.A. from Seoul National University.
 He holds an S.J.D.
 (Doctor of Juridical Science) from Harvard Law School, where he was a Clark Byse Fellow.
 He is a member of the bar of the state of New York.
 He also holds a license to practice law in Korea.